 - 3 1/2 tbsp orange juice

 Combine flours and sugars.
 Fold in orange juice and melted butter.
 Cover dough with plastic wrap and chill overnight.
-When you are ready to bake the cookies, preheat oven to 325f.
+When you are ready to bake the cookies, preheat the oven to 325f.
 Scoop out dough by the teaspoon and roll into balls.
-Arrange on parchment lined cookie sheets, leaving 2"inches between each ball.
+Arrange on parchment-lined cookie sheets, leaving 2" inches between each ball.

 Bake 1 sheet at a time for 10 to 12 minutes, rotating the sheet 1/2 way through the baking period.
 Remove from the oven and allow to cool for a minute.
 Using a spatula, transfer the delicate cookie to a wine bottle or rolling pin.
 Allow to sit until cooled.
 This step gives the cookie their curved shape, making them a perfect companion to coffee icecream or chocolate mousse.

 My cookies were a little thicker than ideal.
 As a result, this recipe calls for less flour.